 The taxonomy of different static black hole geometries is encoded in the radial behavior of $M(r)$.
 For a Schwarzschild black hole $M = m$ where $m$ is the mass of the object at large distances $r\gg m$.
 In the physical picture proposed by Sakharov \citep{sakharov}, a phase transition to a false vacuum occurs at Planckian distances from the center so that a de Sitter core eventually develops \citep{dy92,frolov98} and $M(r)\sim r^3$ for small $r$.
 An explicit model realizing such a phase transition is the Hayward model \citep{hayward} where

 Here $l$ is a free parameter whose value should be fixed by the underlying quantum gravity model.
-Other suggestions for regular black hole geometries include the Bardeen black holes \citep{bardeen1968non,AyonBeato:2000zs}, the asymptotically safe black holes \citep{bonanno2000,Koch:2014cqa}, Plack stars \citep{Rovelli:2014cta,DeLorenzo:2014pta,Saueressig:2015xua}, and the loop black hole described in \cite{loop}, also see \citep{Frolov16} for additional references and discussion.
+Other suggestions for regular black hole geometries include the Bardeen black holes \citep{bardeen1968non,AyonBeato:2000zs}, the asymptotically safe black holes \citep{bonanno2000,Koch:2014cqa}, Planck stars \citep{Rovelli:2014cta,DeLorenzo:2014pta,Saueressig:2015xua}, and the loop black hole described in \cite{loop}, also see \citep{Frolov16} for additional references and discussion.